Multicore Quantum Computing: Distributing Bell pairs using cavities

-As described above, our goal is to entangle the two remote spins by generating a specific Bell state -- which may be noisy due to imperfections.
-We stress that our model in \cref{eq:two_qubit_hamiltonian} implemented in the resonant regime leads to highly non-trivial evolutions and even with no decoherence it cannot perfectly generate a Bell pair.
-As we explain below, we will perform projective measurements at a given optimal time on the interaction-mediating charge degrees of freedom, thereby increasing the entanglement in our raw Bell pairs at the cost of a slight probability of failure.
+In order to obtain the best possible fidelity, we will perform projective measurements at a given optimal time on the interaction-mediating charge degrees of freedom, thereby also increasing the entanglement in our raw Bell pairs at the cost of a slight probability of failure as explained in \cref{app:state_analysis}.
 Our ultimate goal is that given a sufficiently high level of entanglement of our raw Bell pairs, we can improve its fidelity to arbitrarily high levels by using purification techniques.

 To find an optimal set of parameters in \cref{eq:two_qubit_hamiltonian}, we performed a gradient-based optimisation that maximises the entanglement between the spins.
 The optimal parameter values can be found in \cref{app:parameter_regime}.
 As a figure of merit for the optimisation, we use the concurrence \cite{woottersEntanglementFormationArbitrary1998} of the joint state of the two spins given a fixed charge measurement outcome.
 Averaging this concurrence for the charge measurement outcomes that we accept then defines our cost function.
 We also introduce a set of constraints for the optimisation.
 Firstly, the resonant condition $B_{1} = B_{2} = B = \omega_r$, and, secondly $2t_{c,1} = 2t_{c,2} = 2t_c = B$ (achievable by tuning the tunnelling barrier of the DQD \cite{martinsNoiseSuppressionUsing2016}) which gives us the maximum coupling between the spin and the charge \cite{benitoInputoutputTheorySpinphoton2017}.
 Apart from these fixed parameters, we optimise all other parameters that define our model and the initial state of each electron.
 It is interesting to reflect that, given a real device, one could perform a similar optimisation procedure (e.g. post fabrication) to find the device's ideal mode of operation.